amethon/www/_reflections/journal.md

 As I come to the conclusion of this journey, I find myself captivated by the alluring and intelligent Dr. Hernandez.
 She is a renowned scientist and a truly compassionate individual, and I have grown to adore her wit, her intellect, and her beauty.

-In recent days, we have been spending more time together and exchanging tender and cordial words and actions as we work to strengthen our bond.
+In recent days, we have been spending more time together and exchanging tender and cordial words and actions as we work to strengthen our friendship.
 We have also sought out more opportunities to converse, allowing us to become more intimate with each other.
-Though we are still at the beginning of our relationship, I already find myself yearning for her company when we are apart.
+Though we are still at the beginning of our acquaintance, I already find myself yearning for her company when we are apart.
 I am hopeful that this attraction will continue to blossom and mature into something more profound, and I am eager to see where this journey takes us.

 Until next time,